Planning

 Designing an Entire Property Landscape

 On paper, position trees and shrubs spaced according to their mature width.
 Do not be fooled by the appearance of a tree when young.
-It will outgrow its 3-5 foot width and become, depending on species, a 15-30 foot wide tree.
-Trees that will be 30' wide need to be 35' apart from each other and from houses.
-Trees with aggressive side roots need to be 35' apart to avoid competition.
+It will outgrow its 3-5' (1-1.5m) width and become, depending on species, a 15-30' (4.5-9m) wide tree.
+Trees that will be 30' (9m) wide need to be 35' (10.7m) apart from each other and from houses.
+Trees with aggressive side roots need to be 35' (10.7m) apart to avoid competition.

-In your garden design, create microclimates by careful placement of 4-8' high walls, raised garden beds and earthen mounds around low areas for water collection.
+In your garden design, create microclimates by careful placement of 4-8' (1.2-2.4m) high walls, raised garden beds and low areas carved into the ground for water collection.
 Keep the sun's path both winter and summer in mind while doing this.
 Also plan arrangements of tall shrubs and trees that can provide shade for other plants.
 The mature size of trees should be proportionate to the total area covered by the walls if you have an enclosed garden.
 Smaller walled enclosures need smaller trees or large shrubs instead.

 Selecting Plants

-Select young trees to plant that come in 5 gallon containers rather than very large ones.
-They will require less water initially and grow to the same size as bigger trees.
-They are also more adaptable and less likely to fail.
+Select young trees to plant that come in 5 gallon (20 liter) containers rather than very large ones.
+They are more adaptable, less likely to fail, and will grow to the same size as trees in larger pots.
 Avoid large, water-hogging trees such as Western Cottonwood, Sycamore, Aspen, or ornamental fruit trees that will rob water from other plants.

 Wildlife